jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 - It executes
 - It contains a collection of sub-commands to execute
-- A new command-object is created *on each call* to the procedure and the command-object is destroyed soon after the call.
+- A new command-object is created *on each call* to the command and the command-object is destroyed soon after the call.
 - Public writable objects are written only right before the call.
 - Public readable objects are read only right after the call.